Thatching: Disadvantages

 Thatched houses are harder to insure because of the perceived fire risk.
 In the UK, 50–80 thatched roofs are destroyed in house fires yearly.
-Because thatching is labor-intensive, it is much more expensive to thatch a roof than to cover it with slate or tiles.
+Because thatching is labour-intensive, it is much more expensive to thatch a roof than to cover it with slate or tiles.
 Birds can damage a roof while they are foraging for grubs, and rodents are attracted by residual grain in straw.

 New thatched roofs were forbidden in London in 1212 following a major fire, and existing roofs had to have their surfaces plastered to reduce the risk of fire.
-The modern Globe Theatre is one of the few thatched buildings in London (others can be found in the suburb of Kingsbury), but the Globe's modern, water reed thatch is purely for decorative purpose and actually lies over a fully waterproofed roof built with modern materials.
+The modern Globe Theatre is one of the few thatched buildings in London, but the Globe's modern, water reed thatch is purely for decorative purpose and actually lies over a fully waterproofed roof built with modern materials.
 The Globe Theatre, opened in 1997, was modelled on the original Globe, which was destroyed by a fire on a dry June night in 1613 when a burning wad of cloth ejected from a special effects cannon during a performance set light to the surface of the thatch.
 The nearby Rose Theatre was actually thatched with cereal straw, a sample of which was recovered by Museum of London archaeologists during the excavation of the site in the 1980s.

-Some claim thatch cannot cope with regular snowfall but, as with all roofing materials, this depends on the strength of the underlying roof structure and the pitch of the surface.
+Whether thatch can cope with regular snowfall depends — as with all roofing materials — on the strength of the underlying roof structure and the pitch of the surface.
 A law passed in 1640 in Massachusetts outlawed the use of thatched roofs in the colony for this reason.
 Thatch is lighter than most other roofing materials, typically around 7 lb/sqft, so the roof supporting it does not need to be so heavily constructed, but if snow accumulates on a lightly constructed thatched roof, it could collapse.
-A thatched roof is usually pitched between 45–55 degrees and under normal circumstances this is sufficient to shed snow and water.
+A thatched roof is usually pitched between 45 and 55 degrees and under normal circumstances this is sufficient to shed snow and water.
 In areas of extreme snowfall, such as parts of Japan, the pitch is increased further.